-To utilise fragrance correctly, you need to know where to apply cologne.
-Ideally, men should apply their cologne to the pulse points or warmest areas of their body.
+To utilize fragrance correctly, you need to know where to apply cologne.
+Ideally, men should apply their cologne to the pulse points or warmest areas of their bodies.
 Thanks to their heat, these areas, which include the neck, chest, shoulders, wrists, and inner elbows can project scent more efficiently, meaning that less fragrance is required.
 To target these areas, select just one or two on which to focus.
 In particular, the wrists and neck make an excellent combination.
-Also note that although the crutch, armpits and behind the knees are warm areas too, they are not usually ideal for cologne.
+Also note that although the crutch, armpits, and behind the knees are warm areas too, they are not usually ideal for cologne.

 How to Apply Cologne

 - Apply cologne after you get out of the shower to clean, dry skin.

 - Don’t spray the cologne into the air and walk through it.

 - Target pulse points, such as your inner wrists and neck.

 - Hold the bottle 3-6 inches away from your skin when spraying.